-6.9.14.1 updateApplicationForDevice
+6.9.2.13 updateApplicationForDevice

-This service capability provides the ability to update the M2M Applications to be associated to a device within the context of a Service Subscription.
-This service capability shall be restricted to the Msc and Mca reference points.
+This service capability provides the ability to update the M2M Applications to be associated to a device within the context of a M2M Service Subscription.
+This service capability shall be restricted to the Msc and Mca Reference Points.

-6.9.14.1.1 Pre-conditions
+6.9.2.13.1 Pre-conditions